piecioshka/underscore.assert/README.md

 - This is not for tests files in project...
 - This is not instead of [Jasmine][2] or any test framework...
-* This is inline code for test production code!
+* This is inline code for testing production code!

 <pre>
                          _